kennyyu/bootcamp-scraper/README.md

     python scraper.py -h

-To specify the search phrase, use `-s`/`--search` (this is required).
 The default out file is `data.csv`.
 To specify a different file, use the `-o`/`--outfile` flag.
 For example, to query amazon for `ocaml` and to save the results in `ocaml.csv`, run:

-    python scraper.py --search=ocaml --outfile=ocaml.csv
+    python scraper.py ocaml --outfile=ocaml.csv

 This should create the file `ocaml.csv` in the current directory with column headers `title,author,link,new_price,used_price`.
 To start scraping at a different page, use the `-p`/`--page` flag:

-    python scraper.py --search="introduction to algorithms" --outfile=alg.csv --page=3
+    python scraper.py "introduction to algorithms" --outfile=alg.csv --page=3

 To append to an already existing csv file, use the `-a`/`--append` flag:

-    python scraper.py --search=haskell --outfile=ocaml.csv --append
+    python scraper.py haskell --outfile=ocaml.csv --append

 The results of this search will be appended to the end of `ocaml.csv`.